-You can get it by the case, as seen above.
+You could get it by the case, as seen above.
 A case of 480 rounds, contained in two 240-round cans.

-You open the wooden crate to find two sealed metal cans.
+The wooden crate held two sealed metal cans.
 Make sure to wear leather gloves while struggling to open the cans!
 It's fairly easy to open the cans using the attached key.
 But it's quite difficult to avoid some jagged metal edges while doing so.

 This can is also marked with a lot number including the manufacturer code HXP.
 I would guess "H" for "Hellas", that being Greek for "Greece".
 But that's just a guess.

 The CMP imposed a purchasing limit of 10 cans per year in April 2009.
-For the 407-CAN item of .30-06 ammunition in 8-round enbloc clips in bandoliers, as seen here, that's 192 rounds per can, and so 1,920 rounds per year.
+That was 192 rounds per can, and so 1,920 rounds per year.